A 30-Day Pilot Built Around One Core Question

 So you weight feedback by who said it and how reliable it is — not one vote per review.

-Within a single review, sentiment can move from frustrated to satisfied — you see the pattern, volatility, and resolution.
+Within a single review, emotional tone can move from frustrated to satisfied — you see the pattern, volatility, and resolution.

 So you spot recovery or escalation patterns, not just an average score.